Tanishthar/issue-triage-orchestrator/LLM_INTEGRATION.md

 ## Overview

-The Issue Triage Orchestrator now uses a **real LLM agent** with **multi-model support** (OpenAI GPT-4o-mini and Google Gemini models) with tool-driven reasoning capabilities.
+The Issue Triage Orchestrator now uses a **real LLM agent** with **Ollama support** for tool-driven reasoning capabilities.
 This replaces the previous mock-based severity classification and fix proposal logic.

 ## Supported Models

-### OpenAI Models
+### Ollama Models
-- **gpt-4o-mini** (default) - Cost-effective, fast
-- gpt-4o - More capable
+- **ollama:llama3.1** (default) - Fast, capable local model
-- gpt-4-turbo - High performance
-- gpt-3.5-turbo - Legacy option

-### Google Gemini Models
-- **gemini-2.5-flash** - Latest flash model (primary)
+- ollama:llama3.2 - Latest Llama model
-- gemini-2.0-flash-exp - Experimental flash model (fallback)
+- ollama:mistral - Mistral model via Ollama
-- gemini-1.5-pro - More capable, slower
+- ollama:qwen2.5 - Qwen model via Ollama
+- Any other model available in your Ollama installation

 ### Model Selection
 Users can select the model via the frontend dropdown.
 The system automatically:
-- Detects the provider (OpenAI vs Gemini) based on model name
+- Detects Ollama models based on the "ollama:" prefix
-- Uses the appropriate API key (OPENAI_API_KEY or GEMINI_API_KEY)
+- Connects to local Ollama instance (default: http://127.0.0.1:11434)
-- Falls back to mock mode if API key is missing
+- Falls back to mock mode if Ollama is not running or unavailable

 ## Architecture